jbittel/django-mama-cas/docs/installation.rst

 Prerequisites
 -------------

 The primary prerequisite of django-mama-cas is `Django`_ itself.
-For django-mama-cas |version|, Django 1.4 or later is required.
-Earlier versions of Django may work, but are not tested or supported.
+Generally speaking, django-mama-cas supports all supported release versions of Django, including LTS releases.
+Other versions of Django may work, but are not tested or supported.
 See the `Django downloads`_ page for information on downloading and installing Django.

 If you're installing django-mama-cas manually, such as from the `GitHub`_ repository, you'll need to install the Python `requests`_ library.
 Install